force1267/force-logger/README.md

 flog.search(options)

-// returns an array of saved log objects that have one of tags (not all of them)
+// returns an array of saved log objects that have all of options.tags

 _search will be updated with more features_

+change log:
+1.1.1 :
+bugFix
+1.1.0 :
+search returns an array of saved log objects that have _all_ of options.tags (instead of _one_)